Sara Vogel, Ph.D, Urban Education

 My scholarship and pedagogy are informed by translanguaging theory (García & Li Wei, 2014), which I take up as a scholar, practitioner, and teacher-educator.

-My work pushes stakeholders to ask “CS for What?” and to deliberate around collective values and justice-oriented frameworks to promote equitable computing education.
+My work pushes stakeholders to ask “CS for What?” and to deliberate around collective values and justice-oriented frameworks to promote equitable computing-integrated (teacher) education.

 Bi/multilingual CS Literacies